crowe32996/nyc-apartment-search/README.md

     Publish this Stream so it can be recognized as a Source to connect to future destination.

-    C. Create the Snowflake Destination
+    D. Create the Snowflake Destination

     From the sidebar, choose Destinations → New Destination → Snowflake.
 Enter your Snowflake credentials.
 If using snowflake_setup.sql on your Snowflake account, update for your username and account info, and enter the following: